 Today I took a fresh look at the 3301 Cicada image.
 In the past I thought it was a composition of multiple cicadas — and it still might be — but I now think it’s primarily a Distantalna splendida formerly Tosena splendida, a cicada found in southern Asia (China, India, Burma, Thailand, Vietnam, etc.).
-Distortions caused by embossing — or whatever filters they used — makes identifying the cicada difficult.
+Distortions caused by embossing — or whatever filters they used — make identifying the cicada difficult.

 Here’s my comparison of the wings.